 9. Dig Into Your Destination

-Although a road trip involves a lot of traveling, you’ll eventually reach your destination.
+Although a summer road trip involves a lot of traveling, you’ll eventually reach your destination.
 This shouldn’t just be a place to turn around: Spend at least a day or two enjoying the activities it has to offer.

 Look up an event calendar or a “what to do in our city” for your destination.
 Plug some of the cities into your own online calendar, but be flexible.
 You may wind up deciding to do something else, and that’s OK.

-There’s a reason the road trip is an American staple: You can just go without mondo-planning.
+There’s a reason the summer road trip is an American staple: You can just go without mondo-planning.
 Put the pedal to the metal, and the end of your summer will be a blast.
 Just be sure to keep your calendar in tow so you don’t spin your wheels.

 Image Credit: cleyton ewerton; pexels; thank you!